Condos, condominiums colorful, orange yellow multicolored buildings facade exterior with windows, palm trees, real estate property in Spain.

 If you have questions about which expenses may be tax-deductible, you can always ask a qualified tax professional.
 You may be surprised at just how much money you may be entitled to write off.

-2. Depreciation
+2. Depreciation Deduction

 Depreciation is determined by calculating the useful time frame (aka useful life) of the property and applying a formula to compute how much value is lost each year.
 Once done, you can claim the annual deduction on your taxes, helping lower your taxable income.

-To calculate property depreciation, start by determining your cost basis in the property, dividing it by the property’s useful life and computing a depreciation schedule.
+To calculate property depreciation, you start by determining your cost basis in the property, dividing it by the property’s useful life and computing a depreciation schedule.
 Once you’ve calculated this schedule, you can use it to compute and secure annual tax deductions.

-When selling your property, be aware of a practice known as depreciation recapture.
-In essence, when you apply depreciation to a property, it lowers your cost basis in the investment holding.
+When you apply depreciation to a property, it lowers your cost basis for the investment holding.
 At the time you sell the property, the IRS will calculate capital gains tax based on a profit margin that reflects this new cost basis − an example of depreciation recapture at work.

-Let’s say you purchase a new property for $250,000 and then apply $50,000 in depreciation, causing your cost basis to be reduced to $200,000.
-If you sold the property for $300,000 at a later date, the IRS would calculate your capital gains tax using a profit margin of $100,000 instead of $50,000.
+Let’s say you purchase a new property for $250,000 and then apply $50,000 in depreciation.
+This causes your cost basis to be reduced to $200,000.

 3. Passive Income And Pass-Through Deduction